 Apart from the above abstraction, all the other library functions used are +ANSI C compliant.
 Further, platform dependent functions are also +abstracted.

-As a rule of thumb, all create
+As a rule of thumb, all create functions take a pointer to

 +the environment as its first argument, and all the other functions take